 23. Is there a final exam?

 No. Assessment is on a continuous basis.
-Please see assessment guidelines in the Assessment and Certification section for further information.
+Please find assessment details in the CELTA Syllabus and Assessment Guidelines.

-24. Where can I get further information about CELTA or other Cambridge ESOL courses?
+24. Where can I get further information about CELTA or other Cambridge Assessment English courses?

-We recommend you visit the University of Cambridge ESOL Examinations website at www.cambridgeesol.org for further information.
+We recommend you visit the University of Cambridge Assessment English Examinations website at www.cambridgeesol.org for further information.

 25. Does EC provide accommodation?